 Revenue.
 We sell our energy management products and services directly to commercial and industrial customers, and indirectly to end users through wholesale sales to electrical contractors and value-added resellers.
 We currently generate the substantial majority of our revenue from sales of HIF lighting systems and related services to commercial and industrial customers.
 While our services include comprehensive site assessment, site field verification, utility incentive and government subsidy management, engineering design, project management, installation and recycling in connection with our retrofit installations, we separately recognize service revenue only for our installation and recycling services.
 Our service revenues are recognized when services are complete and customer acceptance has been received.
 In fiscal 2011, we increased our efforts to expand our value-added reseller channels, including through developing a partner standard operating procedural kit, providing our partners with product marketing materials and providing training to channel partners on our sales methodologies.
-These wholesale channels accounted for approximately 53% of our total revenue in fiscal 2011, not taking into consideration our renewable technologies revenue generated through our Orion Engineered Systems Division.
-During the fiscal 2012 first half, wholesale revenues accounted for approximately 61% of our total revenue, not taking into consideration our renewable technologies revenue generated through our Orion Engineered Systems Division, compared to 53% for the first half of fiscal 2011.
-We are changing the manner in which we sell our solar PV systems.
-Instead of reselling the solar PV equipment obtained from a solar PV equipment manufacturer, we are encouraging our customers to purchase their solar PV systems directly from the manufacturer, while we provide the value-added installation and integration services.
-This change in approach is expected to result in reduced revenue from solar orders, but is expected to result in improved gross margins as discussed below.
+These wholesale channels accounted for approximately 53% of our total revenue in fiscal 2011, not taking into consideration our renewable technologies revenue generated through our Orion Engineered Systems division.
+During the fiscal 2012 first half, wholesale revenues accounted for approximately 62% of our total revenue, not taking into consideration our renewable technologies revenue generated through our Orion Engineered Systems Division, compared to 53% for the first half of fiscal 2011.